 Articles within each issue of the library include an ever-present table of contents on the right-hand side below the issue cover so there is never any confusion as to what magazine you’re in, or where you are.
 This is where most publishers fail, as their premium content blends into the free content and it makes it difficult for users to digest an “issue” on the web.

-If you’d like to see other examples of best-practice web magazines we’ve built that use the same platform as I Like Crochet, check out Yankee Magazine, Pottery Making Illustrated, Your AAA.and RecipeLion.
+If you’d like to see other examples of best-practice web magazines we’ve built that use the same platform as I Like Crochet, check out Yankee Magazine, Your AAA. and RecipeLion.
 Even as you peruse the rest of this list I think you’ll agree this is the most user-friendly web magazine and library you’ll find online.

 Time has the highest domain authority of a web magazine, and we’ve featured it several times here on the blog as a best practice example.
 Visually, the web magazine looks as close to a magazine as it gets without being a flipbook.
 The table of contents remains on the left, while the article appears on the right.
 You are always aware that you’re inside of an issue, and can easily jump from article to article, where the TOC remains on the left with the issue number at the top, and the article you choose appears beside it.

-Time‘s subscription library is called the TIME Vault, where you get access to over 90 years of issues, including photos, ads and stories.
+Time‘s content library is called the TIME Vault, where you get access to over 90 years of issues, including photos, ads and stories.
 The library archive is formatted differently than the web magazine, but you can search articles, and even covers going back to 1923.
-Below is an example from an April 1948, you can see the cover, and the table of contents below it.
-E
+Below is an example from April 1948, you can see the cover, and the table of contents below it.

 Scientific American offers a massive 150,000-article archive, dating back to the magazine’s first issue in August 1845.
-An archive like that is rare – Scientific American is the nation’s oldest continuously-published magazine.
-Only through their all-access bundle do you get access to the full archive, and the ticket costs $99.
-Access to the web magazine and the prior four years worth of archived issues is just $39.
+An archive like that is rare – Scientific American is the nation’s oldest continuously published monthly magazine.
+Only through their all-access and print/full-access bundle do you get access to the full archive, and the ticket costs are $199 and $99 per year.
+Access to the web magazine and the prior four years’ worth of archived issues is just $39.99.
 Each issue can be downloaded, or read in HTML, starting with an easy to understand Table of Contents which links to scrollable HTML articles.

 Harvard Business Review has an engaging library with functionality that allows you to peruse magazine issues and articles in their archive, and save articles you like to your personal library using a red folder icon.